Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 or trientine, to remove excess copper from the body.

-Take medication at the recommended dose and frequency, as
+Take medication at the recommended dose and frequency,

 directed by your doctor.